Ray Williams (basketball)

-Thomas Ray Williams (October 14, 1954 – March 22, 2013) was an American professional basketball player who played in the National Basketball Association from 1977 to 1987.
+Thomas Ray Williams (October 14, 1954 – March 22, 2013) was an American professional basketball player who played in the National Basketball Association (NBA) from 1977 to 1987.
 Born in Mount Vernon, New York, he was the younger brother of Gus Williams, who also played in the NBA.

 High school and college careers

 Williams attended Mount Vernon High School and helped lead the school to two New York State basketball championships.

 After attending San Jacinto Junior College, Williams played at the University of Minnesota from 1975 to 1977.
 During that time, he averaged 18.9 ppg and 6.6 rpg.